Axos Bank vs. Varo Money

 Strengths

-• Axos Bank offers a high APY of 4.46% with the Axos ONE bundle.
+• Axos Bank offers a competitive APY of 4.51% with the ONE savings and checking bundle.

-• Axos Bank has an A+ BBB rating, indicating strong trustworthiness.
+• Axos Bank has an A+ BBB rating and is BBB Accredited.

 Potential Drawbacks